Hand Surgeons Explain ‘Puffy Hand Syndrome’

 What is Puffy Hand Syndrome?

-The appearance of extremely swollen hands is actually called “Puffy Hand Syndrome” – also medically known as edema of the hands.
+While the name sounds a little silly, the appearance of extremely swollen hands is actually called “Puffy Hand Syndrome” – also medically known as edema of the hands.
 This is a condition where the hands experience severe swelling.

 Puffy Hand Syndrome is Different than Swelling